Table of Contents:

 Companies can choose a manufacturer via Alibaba.com and have products shipped to them immediately.
 Alternatively, many suppliers will have the option to create customizable products, where you can create a product from scratch, or the seller gives you customizable options to choose from.

 The counterfeit market is a huge problem for businesses across the globe.
-The International Chamber of Commerce estimates that the global economic value of counterfeiting and piracy could reach $4.2 trillion by 2022 and put 5.4 million legitimate jobs at risk over that time period.
+The International Chamber of Commerce estimates that the global economic value of counterfeiting and piracy will exceed $4.2 trillion, putting 5.4 million legitimate jobs at risk over that period.

 Some Alibaba wholesalers claim to offer cheaper brand products because they are the original manufacturers, therefore “cutting out the need for a middleman.”
 However, any branded product on Alibaba is cause for alarm and it is recommended that companies don’t buy branded products on Alibaba since they are almost always fake.